This page describes a simple model and notation for distributed algorithms. Other models are introduced later.

 Initially there is a message "wakeup" in the channel from

-to itself.
+pos to itself.

-receives a message it sends
+When pos receives a message it sends

-to agent total
+my_data[n] to agent total and then

-increments n
+increments n.

-is less than the number of elements in
+If n is less than the number of elements in

-sends itself a "wakeup" message.
+my_data then pos sends itself a "wakeup" message.

 The system is initialized with a "wakeup" message in the channel from

-to itself.
+pos to itself.

-receives the first message it sends
+When pos receives the first message it sends

-to agent total
+my_data[0] to agent total,

-increments n
+increments n to 1

-sends another "wakeup" message to itself.
+and pos sends another "wakeup" message to itself.

-receives the next message it sends
+When pos receives the next message it sends

-to agent total
+my_data[1] to agent total, and

-to 2, and does not send itself a message.
+increments n to 2, and does not send itself a message.

-So, in this example, pos
+So, in this example, pos waits forever after this point

 because it receives no further messages.

-In this example, agent neg
+In this example, agent neg is identical to

-except that it
+pos except that it

-may have different values of my_data
+may have different values of my_data,

-has no variables.
+Agent X has no variables.
 It merely prints

 messages that it receives.